How to tie-dye a shirt in 7 easy steps

 The design can be repeated any way you want.
 If you want to make a spiral, you use the spiral fold, when you want to make a crumple pattern, you make a crumple fold.
 There are basic ways to fold a shirt, we like to call them pattern families and they help you determine what techniques you need to use to fold and then to dye the specific way you need.
 So definitely follow the right tie-dye patterns.

-The most common and famous ways to fold a shirt include the following techniques :
+The most common ways to fold a shirt use the following techniques :

 What I found that makes it a lot more complicated, is the fact that even for the folding techniques we know about, there’s and endless way to do any one fold.
 Let’s say you want to do a spiral, the way the spiral places itself naturally when folding it will have a specific result that is different from the result you would get by making the spiral even slightly differently.